veikkonyfors/blog/_posts/2022-09-19-electricity.md

 $1A=1\frac{C}{s}, \implies C=As$

-On a metallic wire, an electric field is created within it when its ends are connected to a power supply.
-This make loosely connected electrons on outer shell of the metal to start moving in the field.
+On a metallic wire, an electric field is created within it when it's ends are connected to a power supply.
+This makes loosely connected electrons on outer shell of the metal to start moving in the field.

 Moving electric charges can also be bigger entities, like [ions](../../../2022/09/20/ions.html).
 If table salt, $Na^+ Cl^-$ is dissolved in water, $Na^+$ and $Cl-$ ions get separated due to water molecules dipole effect.
 Once an electric field is generated in this liquid, ions start to travel along the field.